iqtree/cmaple/CMapleLib.md

 CMAPLE library provides a set of APIs, which allow users to integrate CMAPLE into existing phylogenetic inference methods.

 # How to use?
-In the following, we give an instruction of how to include CMAPLE library into a project using CMake build system (instructions for other build systems will be updated soon).
-Here, we'll take [IQ-TREE](https://github.com/iqtree/iqtree2) as an example.
+In the following, we give an instruction of how to include CMAPLE library into a project using CMake build system.
+Here, we'll take [IQ-TREE](https://github.com/iqtree/iqtree3) as an example.

 ## Include CMAPLE as a submodule of your project